Here's my personal Claude Code setup, refined over months of daily use across multiple projects. Last updated: April 2026.

 safety.md, what's FORBIDDEN

-rm -rf→ usetrashsudowithout confirmation- Deleting SQL migrations
+rm -rf: usetrashsudowithout confirmation- Deleting SQL migrations

-supabase db reset(destroys data + credentials)
+supabase db reset(destroys data and credentials)

 supabase.md, mandatory patterns